P-lauski/Stream-File-Assistant-Enhanced/README.md

 Big thanks to **packfile** ([fix for crashes when no medium LOD exists](https://github.com/citizenfx/fivem/pull/2965)), this workaround is no longer necessary, saving significant file space.

-This tool, using Python and packaged with CPython, is designed to clean up those extra, now unnecessary files, helping you optimize your stream resources. :smile:
+This tool, using Python and packaged to exe, is designed to clean up those extra, now unnecessary files, helping you optimize your stream resources. :smile:

 ---